MG-RAST/DRISEE/README.md

 	...

 This is similar to the format for the raw output.
-Except that the summary (lines 1 and 2) indicates the average percent error for the indicated error type.
+The summary header and summary values are identical to those from the raw counts file

-Lines 4 on indicate values as the percent of counts per indexed consensus position.
+Lines 4 on are produced from the the values used to generate the raw output.
+These are modified as follows: each row presents indicates counts as the percent of total counts for that row (i.e. for the indicated seqeunce-indexed postion).
+In the example above, the row indexed as "1" has a value of 100 under the first "C" column, indicating that 100% of considered reads match a consensus "C" at postion 1.
+This value is calculated from the same indexed row (1) in the raw counts that exhibit a raw count of "24" for the same data point.

 See Keegan 2012 (email kkeegan AT anl.gov :: manuscript is currently under review) for more details.